markjwarner/markjwarner.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer (Assistant Professor) of Information Security in the computer sciences department at University College London (UCL), and am part of the information security research group.
+I am a Lecturer (Assistant Professor) of Information Security in the Computer Science Department at University College London (UCL), and am part of the Information Security Research Group (<a href="https://sec.cs.ucl.ac.uk">sec.cs.ucl.ac.uk</a>.

 In addition to my computer science background, I have an interest in the fields of psychology and sociology.
 I draw from these disciplines in my research which is centred around understanding and improving various online social interactions and computer and AI-mediated communication behaviours.
 In particular, I am interested in how social computing technologies can be designed to reduce online harms such as cyberbullying and misinformation spread.
 Whilst this is my primary area of research, I am also interested in research at the intersection of technology, crime and policing having previously spent over 10 years working within digital policing.

 Office hours (2022/23)
 ======
-Monday (10:00 - 10:50, online) - <a href="https://go.oncehub.com/MarkWarner">Click here</a> to book a meeting ourside of this time.
+Monday (10:00 - 10:50, online) - <a href="https://go.oncehub.com/MarkWarner">Click here</a> to book a meeting outside of this time.

 Current research projects